-I arrived at the secret RAF base deep in the heart of England, on a rainy evening in deep winter.
-The guard looked at my journalist permit as my 911 purred at the checkpoint.
+I arrived at the secret RAF base somewhere in the heart of England, on a rainy evening in December.
+The guard looked at my NUJ press permit as my 911 purred at the checkpoint.
 I surveyed the tall barbed wire high-security electric fences both sides and the giant, hard metal gate ahead.
 No red and white poles across the gate here, I thought.

-“You can’t come in here,” said the guard from behind his riot helmet.
-“We are on full security lockdown Red Alert.”
+“You can’t come in,” said the guard from behind his riot helmet.
+“We’re on full security lockdown.”

 “Strickland is going to be very cross if you turn me away.
 We are personal friends.”

-The guard was quiet for a moment, I could detect the slightest misgivings; no guard would want to upset Air Chief Marshal Strickland.
-“Wait there, sir,” he said and returned to the heavy concrete guard box.
-I was unable to see him briefly but he returned quickly.
+The guard was quiet for a moment.
+I could detect the slightest misgivings: no guard would want to upset Air Chief Marshal Strickland.
+“Wait there, sir,” he said and returned to the concrete guard box.
+For a moment I was unable to see him, but he returned quickly.
 “Ok, sir, you are clear to enter.”
-Straight away, there was a clanking of bolts and the great security gate started to open.
+There was a clanking of bolts and the great security gate started to open.

 I drove through and parked the 911 by the low grey bunker.
 Usually, I would have been escorted but now there was not a soul to be seen.
-As I got out, rain lashed across the old airfield.
+Rain lashed across the old airfield.
 The heavy clouds hid the moon and the lack of lighting made the dark bunker seem all the more foreboding.

 I crossed quickly to the heavy door.
 There was no shelter here from the rain.
 I held my hand over my head, stupidly.
 I had expected someone to be waiting for me.
 There was no way to alert those inside.
 No doorbell on a high-security bunker.

 I stood wondering what to do when I heard the tiniest noise from the great slab of the door.
-Then the bolts clanged back and it started to hum open on electric motors.
-Gradually I saw into the space beyond.
+Then the bolts thumped back and the door started to hum open on electric motors.
+Gradually the space beyond was revealed.
 Fluorescent light spilt out.
 A figure stood inside.

 The figure was not what I had been expecting.
 He wore a white lab coat, held a clipboard and perched on his face were almost comical bottle top glasses.
-He looked exactly what I expected he was, a scientist.
+The most perfect example of a scientist, I thought.

 Feynman and I walked along the dim concrete corridors.
 I asked him about the project.
-He stopped and turned anguished eyes to me, gripping his clipboard.
-For a few moments he was unable to speak, clearly an inner struggle was happening behind those spectacles.
+He stopped and turned to look at me, gripping his clipboard.
+For a few moments he was unable to speak, clearly an inner struggle was happening.
 “I really shouldn’t say this,” he finally ground out, “but they are crazy.
-Strickland, the World President, project Icarus is complete madness.”
-Then he went quiet, the fear on his face suggested he thought he’d said too much.
+Strickland, the World President, Project Icarus, it’s complete madness.”
+Then he went quiet and a worried frown suggested he thought he’d said too much.